ucdavis/hpccf-docs/docs/admin/backups-users.md

 ### What happens when my backups exceed my purchased space?

-An error will be sent to list of email address(es) you designated to monitor your backups.
+An error will be sent the email address(es) you designated to monitor your backups.

-???+ Warning "Purchased quota exceeded"
+???+ Warning "Purchased quota exceeded example message"

     ```console
     !!!!!!!!!!
 ERROR !!!!!!!!!!

-    Backup quota exceeded, stored data is greater than purchased quota.
+    Backup quota exceeded, backed up data is greater than purchased quota.

-    Please see /quobyte/PIgrp/.pbs/README.txt for information about purchasing
+    Please see https://docs.hpc.ucdavis.edu/backups for information about
-    more space, or contact HPCCF to adjust your retention policy, which is
+    purchasing more space, or contact HPCCF to adjust your retention policy,
-    currently: --keep-daily=14 --keep-weekly=5 --keep-monthly=2 **EXAMPLE ONLY**
+    which is currently: --keep-daily=14 --keep-weekly=5 --keep-monthly=2 **EXAMPLE ONLY**

     BACKUP CANCELLED!
     ```